thawn/pitemplog/Readme.md

 #### Sensor Pinout
 ![sensor pinout](doc/sensor_pinout.png)

-Note: In the front view of the sensor (left) the pins are facing towards you.
+Note: In the bottom view of the sensor (left) the pins are facing towards you.

 #### Assembled Sensor
 ![assembled sensor](doc/assembled_sensor.jpg)